-If you become occupationally disabled for more than 35% and receive a WIA benefit, you continue to (partially) build up pension.
+If you become occupationally disabled for 35% or more and receive a WIA benefit, you continue (partially) to build up pension.
 PMT will pay the contribution for the part that you are occupationally disabled.
 For more information go to www.pmt.nl/arbeidsongeschikt.